Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Since there are plenty of things to see and do in this South Pacific archipelago, you need to make the most of your time there.

-To help you out, here’s your ultimate two-week Fiji itinerary which covers all the unmissable activities to do while visiting this stunning island nation.
+To help you out, I’ve put together a two-week Fiji itinerary based on my own trip.
+It covers all the unmissable activities to do while visiting this stunning island nation.

 Being an island nation, it’s understandable that Fiji has growing concerns about climate change.
-After all, rising sea levels put a lot of the country’s natural resources and people’s livelihoods at risk.
+After all, rising sea levels put the country’s natural resources and people’s livelihoods at risk.

 In some resorts, it’s not uncommon for electricity to only be available in the evenings and water is heated by the sun (it gets hot, trust me!).